-“Will you go see sakura?” we were asked several times a day.
+“Will you go see sakura?” people asked us several times a day.
 Time couldn’t pass quickly enough and I carefully calculated what itinerary would enable us to see the best of it.
 This was easy enough as the Internet offers zillions of sites with cherry-blossom forecasts (e.g. this one).
-There is also an abundance of other sites telling you what the best hanami spots are (e.g. this one or this one).
+On Google you will also find an abundance of other sites telling you what the best hanami spots are.

 While sakura moves through Japan’s main four islands from south to north between March and May (although starts as early as January in Okinawa), the biggest explosion is in April.
 This announcement of spring goes hand in hand with the beginning of Japan’s new academic and financial years, both of which start on April 1.